 Jeffrey Fitgerald is someone you want to give a wide berth to when speaking with him about his art.
 He is passionate and animated, and wants a person to understand what he sees.
-He can talk about a 4” x 4” section of a painting for a very long time, but this is not endless drivel – it is a thought provoking explanation of his decision to make something look the way it does.
+He can talk about a small section of a painting for an eternity, and he revels in explaining his decision to make something look the way it does.
 It is painting acumen.

 Jeffrey primarily paints in the winter, when the yellows and pinks of summer give way to a cold weather palette.
 He paints the way he gestures, throwing his whole body into it in a way that makes you feel the turbulence of the water and the sway of the birches and grasses in the woods.
 Sometimes he paints on raw linen, adding organic texture and color that seems to work perfectly with his painting style.